Is there an orientation offered to learn about electrical apprenticeships?

 What will it cost to take the classes needed for the electrical apprenticeship?

-If accepted into an electrical apprenticeship you will qualify for a scholarship that will cover the cost of your classes and books.
-The details of this scholarship are discussed at the monthly orientation.
+If accepted into an electrical apprenticeship, you will qualify for a scholarship that will cover the cost of your classes, books, and online curriculum access.
+The details of this scholarship are discussed at the orientation.

 NECA-IBEW Electrical Training Center